 Why Become a Carpenter?

 From taking on a home DIY project to working on a specialized job for a customer, carpentry skills are invaluable in so many areas of construction.
-The carpentry profession sees annual industry growth and higher than average salaries compared to the majority of US occupations.
+The carpentry profession sees annual industry growth and higher than average salaries compared to the majority of US occupations; a promising field to build a career in.
 As Georgia remains one of the fastest-growing states in the US, there is a 10-year growth rate of 14.4% confirming that job opportunities in this field will only continue to increase.
 Start as a helper or apprentice and the sky is the limit.
-Give carpentry a try.
+Consider a rewarding career in carpentry.

 Becoming a Carpenter

-Diploma program prepares students for careers in the carpentry industry and emphasizes a combination of carpentry theory and practical applications necessary for successful employment.
+Diploma program prepares students with skills for careers in the carpentry industry and emphasizes a combination of carpentry theory and practical applications necessary for successful employment.
 Students receiving a carpentry diploma obtain the qualifications for an entry – level residential carpenter or entry – level commercial carpenter.
-Standard pathway to obtaining a technical degree includes:
+Standard pathway to obtaining a technical degree in carpentry includes:

 Meet Education Requirements